niekados/unittest-student-class/README.md

 In this video, we created a student.py file  with a Student class which will form the
 base of our tests.
 It has properties, sets values  automatically on creating an instance of the class
 and has a method to return a student’s full name.

+## Testing Methods and Properties

+we’ll look at testing the  full_name method of our Student class.
+Now that our Student class is in place,  how would we go about testing it?
+If you thought that we would need to  create an instance of the class first...
+Well done!
+Before we can do that, however, we  need to do our basic setup of our test file.
+Using the knowledge you’ve gained so far, pause  the video and create a file using the naming
+convention mentioned in an earlier video while  also setting up an empty class for our tests.
+At this point, you should have  a file called test_student.py,
+and our required imports including Unittest and our  Student class.
+A class named TestStudent that
+inherits from unittest.TestCase is also required.
+Though it isn’t required, I’ll add the same if
+statement we used before so we can run the file  without having to specify the Unittest module.
+With that now in place, we can start  creating our first test and we’ll do so
+for the full_name method.
+I’ll name the method  test_full_name and pass in a reference to self.
+As mentioned earlier, we need to  create an instance of the Student class
+in order to test it.
+I’ll name  the instance student and make
+sure to pass in the first_name and last_name  arguments of ‘John’ and ‘Doe’ respectively.
+We can now use an assertEqual on the  student instance to see whether calling
+the full_name method on it returns  the expected value.
+In our case, the first_name and last_name  properties separated by a space.
+If we now run our test, we can see that it  passes.
+Great!
+That’s our first test done,
+so we’re well on our way towards extending  the scope of our tests and Student class.
+In this video, we wrote the first test for our  Student class.
+We created an instance of the
+class and asserted that the full_name method  returns the correctly formatted student name.